Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3232.115343,3238.673381.md

 ### Transcript

-> hair yeah it's blue that's what I mean
+> hair yeah it's blue that's what I mean this Simon worked in the basement in the